Topics Covered in this Blog:

 Stage 5: Venous Ulcers

 The final stage of chronic venous insufficiency is the development of venous ulcers.
 Venous ulcers, also known as stasis ulcers, are slow or non-healing wounds that tend to form on the legs and ankles near visible varicose veins.
 Their presence can leave you vulnerable to serious skin and blood infections.
 Cracked, dry, or hardened skin can easily turn into non-healing wounds that fester with time.
-Venous ulcers may start out as a small wound that looks similar to a scratch and progress into a serious, open wound.
+Venous ulcers may start as a small wound that looks similar to a scratch and progress into a serious, open wound.
 If you notice redness or pus around the affected area, you may need to visit the emergency room to get treatment for possible infection.

 No matter which stage of vein disease you are experiencing, we want you to know that help is available.
 One of our top vein specialists can help you explore your full range of minimally invasive vein treatment options.